 Rushmore Rose’s Origin and Manufacturing Locations

-Charles Miller, the founder and owner of Rushmore Rose started his flag business in 2016 when he had a startling revelation; most American flags were made by overseas companies, and a large quantity of those were made in China.
-Vowing to change that sobering fact, he started his own, American made flag company.
-He quickly started investing in US manufacturers and producers and in a few years has made a name for his company by providing outstanding American flags, paired with all-star customer service.
+Charles Miller, the founder, and owner of Rushmore Rose, started his flag business in 2016 when he had a startling revelation; most American flags were made by overseas companies, and a large quantity of those was made in China.
+Vowing to change that sobering fact, he started his own American-made flag company.
+He quickly started investing in US manufacturers and producers and, in a few years, has made a name for his company by providing outstanding American flags, paired with all-star customer service.

 Rushmore Rose flags stick to what they know best, and their quality shows in the products they sell.
 They make American flags and flagpoles and nothing else.